ThomasRettig/wordsmith/README.md

 # Wordsmith

 This repository is a fork of the [original repo](https://github.com/nschch/wordsmith), which has remained unmaintained for almost 4 years.
+The Netlify deploy log can be found here: https://app.netlify.com/sites/wordsmithe/deploys

 ## Live demos
 - https://wordsmithe.netlify.app/ (main)